elysia090/VEEN/README.md

   deployments so operators can reconstruct overlay state without relying on mutable control planes.
-- Useful for compliance-sensitive workflows such as ledger replication, regulated data exchange between business units, and tamper-evident audit trails that span multiple organisations.
+- Useful for compliance-sensitive workflows such as ledger replication, regulated data exchange between business units, and cross-organisation settlement and reporting flows.

 ## Security and audit properties

 - **Provenance and integrity** – every message is signed by the sender, folded into a Merkle Mountain Range, and acknowledged with receipts and checkpoints so auditors can replay and independently verify the stream history.
-- **Capability-based authorisation** – access to overlays, streams, and schema operations is mediated by capabilities with deterministic identifiers and expiry/issuer metadata rather than mutable ACLs.
+- **Capability-based authorization** – access to overlays, streams, and schema operations is mediated by capabilities with deterministic identifiers and expiry/issuer metadata rather than mutable ACLs.
 - **Tenant isolation** – hubs keep per-tenant namespaces and overlay schemas